-Once the CCIMLS Officers and Directors for the forthcoming fiscal year have been elected, the Secretary/Treasurer shall submit the names of such Officers and Directors to the CCIAOR Board of Directors for ratification.CCIMLSRemoval of Officers and Directors
+An Officer or Director may resign at any time by giving written notice to the CCIMLS Board of Directors.
+Unless otherwise specified in the notice, the resignation shall take effect upon receipt and that individual shall cease all responsibilities and duties assigned to that position.
+Any individual who has resigned their Officer or Director position shall be disqualified from serving on the CCIMLS Board of Directors for a period of twenty-four (24) months following their resignation.

+Removal of Officers and Directors

-In the event that a CCIMLS Officer or Director is considered incapable of fulfilling his/her fiduciary duties to CCIMLS, but will not resign from office voluntarily, the Officer or Director may be removed from office under the following procedure:
+In the event that a CCIMLS Officer or Director is considered incapable of fulfilling his/her fiduciary duties to CCIMLS, but will not resign from office voluntarily, the Officer or Director may be removed from office by three-fourths (3/4) vote of the shareholder board.

-(a) A petition requiring the removal of an Officer or Director and signed by not less than one-third (1/3) of the voting Participants or a majority of all CCIMLS Directors shall be filed with the President, or if the President is the subject of the petition, with the next-ranking officer, and shall specifically set forth the reasons the individual is deemed to be disqualified from further service.

-(b) Upon receipt of the petition, and not less than twenty (20) days or more than forty-five (45) days thereafter, a special meeting of the Participants eligible to vote shall be held, and the sole business of the meeting shall be to consider the allegations made in the petition and to vote on the removal of the subject Officer/Director.

-(c) The special meeting shall be noticed to all voting Participants at least ten (10) days prior to the meeting, and shall be conducted by the President of the CCIMLS unless the President's continued service in office is being considered at the meeting.
-In such case, the next-ranking officer will conduct the meeting.
-In order for the meeting to proceed, a quorum of Participants as well as two-thirds (2/3) of the petitioners must be present.
-A three-fourths (3/4) vote of Participants present and voting shall be required for removal from office.Website Display of Leadership

-The CCIMLS website shall contain an easily accessible list of the names of all Officers and Directors, showing their current title and term expiration date, as well as the total number of terms and years served.

 Chief Executive Officer (CEO)

-The Chief Executive Officer (CEO) of the Cape Cod and Islands Association of REALTORS® shall serve as the CEO for the CCIMLS.
+The Chief Executive Officer (CEO) of the CCIAOR shall serve as the CEO for the CCIMLS.
 The CEO shall be responsible for all daily operations of the CCIMLS.
 The CEO shall have the authority to hire, supervise, evaluate and terminate other staff, and shall perform such other duties as prescribed by the CCIMLS Board of Directors.
-The CEO shall also keep the records of the CCIMLS and carry on all necessary correspondence with the NATIONAL ASSOCIATION OF REALTORS® and the Massachusetts Association of REALTORS®.
+The CEO shall also keep the records of the CCIMLS and carry on all necessary correspondence with the NAR® and the Massachusetts Association of REALTORS®.

+Annual Meeting

+Annual Meeting

+The Annual Meeting of the shareholder board of the MLS shall be held each year at a time and place determined by the shareholder board for the purposes of electing the Officers and Directors of CCIMLS as pursuant to these Bylaws.

 Meetings of Participants

-Annual Meeting

-The Annual Meeting of the Participants of the CCIMLS shall be held in the month of November and/or December of each year, the place, day, and hour to be designated by the CCIMLS Board of Directors.ODBylaws.

 Special Meetings

-Special meetings of the Participants, for any purpose or purposes, unless otherwise prescribed by statute, may be called by the President or by the CCIMLS Board of Directors, and shall be called by the President at the request of not less than twenty percent (20%) of all Participants Written and/or electronic notice stating the day, place and hour of the meeting, and the purpose or purposes for which the meeting is called, shall be sent to all REALTOR® Participants in the CCIMLS not less than ten (10) days prior to said meeting.
+Special meetings of the Participants, for any purpose or purposes, unless otherwise prescribed by statute, may be called by the President or by the CCIMLS Board of Directors, and shall be called by the President at the request of not less than twenty percent (20%) of all Participants

 Quorum and Voting at Meetings